kleberrangel/tigerlinux.github.io/recipes/asterisk/mfcr2-asterisk-gateway/RECIPE-gateway-asterisk-R2-Centos7.md

 ## Where are we going to install it ?:

-A physical server with asterisk-supported telephony card, Centos 6 (32 or 64 bits), EPEL repository installed, SELINUX and IPTABLES Firewall disabled.
+A physical server with asterisk-supported telephony card, Centos 7, EPEL repository installed, SELINUX and FIREWALLD Firewall disabled.

 ## How we constructed the whole thing ?: